-If you are interested in potentially adopting a Cavapoo, then knowing what to expect when it comes to their size is going to be important.
-So, how big does a Cavapoo get when fully grown as adults?
+If you are interested in potentially adopting a Cavapoo, knowing what to expect regarding its size will be necessary.
+So, how big does a Cavapoo get when fully grown as an adult?

-After all, the size of a dog can then determine how much space they need in order to live.
-You must know in advance if you have adequate space to prevent there being any problems.
-So, what are the key stats for a Cavapoo?
+After all, the size of a dog can then determine how much space they need to live.
+You must know in advance if you have adequate space to prevent problems.
+So, what are the critical stats for a Cavapoo?

 That is what we are about to explore.
-When doing so, we will not only look at their height but also the general weight range for this breed.
+When doing so, we will look at their height and general weight range for this breed.

-Also, we will explain why there can be such a difference within the one breed to help you gain a better understanding of what to expect.
-With that said, what should you know about the size of a Cavapoo?
+Also, we will explain why there can be such a difference within the one breed to help you better understand what to expect—with that said, what should you know about the size of a Cavapoo?

 A Cavapoo is a Small Dog

-The first thing to know is that a Cavapoo is viewed as being a small dog.
-They do not require a lot of space, and it’s certainly easy enough to pick them up and give them a cuddle whenever you want.
+The first thing to know is that a Cavapoo is viewed as a small dog.
+They do not require a lot of space, and it’s easy to pick them up and give them a cuddle whenever you want.

-The fact they love cuddles is just an added bonus for you.
+The fact they love cuddles is just a bonus for you.

 The Average Height of the Cavapoo

 Of course, we are talking about the adult Cavapoo.
 A puppy is extremely small, and you do need to take care with a Cavapoo puppy.
-They can be pretty fragile in a sense, so pay attention if you have small children around them.
+They can be pretty fragile, so pay attention if you have small children around them.

 The Average Weight of the Cavapoo

-It will be no surprise to learn that the average weight of the Cavapoo is not going to be too high.
-In fact, an adult Cavapoo is going to weigh somewhere in the region of 9 to 25 pounds.
+It will be no surprise to learn that the average weight of the Cavapoo is not too high.
+An adult Cavapoo will weigh somewhere in the region of 9 to 25 pounds.

 The Importance of Keeping Them in Their Weight Ranges